Home > Increasing Learning Opportunities > Kumon Museum of Children’s Ukiyo-e

 Features of the “Kumon Museum of Children’s Ukiyo-e”

-Drawing inspiration from the efforts of a French historian Philippe Ariès, who pursued the study of children in medieval Europe by using paintings from that period, Kumon Institute of Education started building a collection of children’s ukiyo-e in 1986.
+Drawing inspiration from the efforts of a French historian Philippe Ariès, who pursued the study of children in medieval Europe by using paintings from that period, Kumon started building a collection of children’s ukiyo-e in 1986.
 The ukiyo-e prints, all thematically linked, vividly portray tender scenes of children being cherished as treasures by family members and people in the community, children being taken care of by their mothers, and children playing during various seasonal events.

 Children’s Education in the Edo Period

-Kumon has collected 3,200 artifacts, including ukiyo-e, which depict child raising, education, and the type of play children engaged in from the Edo period onwards.
-Among the collection are textbooks, children’s illustrated books, and toys.
-We at Kumon will endeavor to continue sharing the results of our studies of Japanese culture.
+Kumon has collected approximately 3,000 artifacts, including ukiyo-e, which depict child raising, education, and the type of play children engaged in from the Edo period onwards.
+Among the collection are textbooks, children’s illustrated books, and toys.We hope that our collection contributes to world peace by advancing the study of children’s culture.